mhycheung/jaxqualin/README.md

 * Agnostic identification of QNMs within the waveform
 * Saving and reusing results with pickle
 * Easy visualization of results
-* Call hyperfit models of amplitudes of QNMs in binary black hole (BBH) mergers
+* Call hyperfit models of QNM amplitudes in the ringdown of binary black hole (BBH) mergers

 ## Installation